 A preliminary look at old editions of mapping in the area suggests some tree cover on parts of the site (particularly the north west part) since at least 1860, but the density and nature of this changes over time.
 On the ground, there are no very old and few old trees and probably none pre-dating 1900.

-This report has been prepared for the sole use of the client - no other party is entitled to rely or act upon it or to reproduce all or any part of it without the express prior written consent of the author.
 The indication is that native woodland has been largely overwritten by building, past felling, artificial planting and modification of topography and drainage and displacement by invasive shrub cover.